BIDS-flux/BIDS-flux-docs/source/install-config/software-installation/sh-gitlab.rst

    .. note::

       To do this you need login into the self-hosted GitLab's admin area.
-There, you will need to navigate to the settings > CI/CD > Variables
+There, you will need to navigate to the settings > CI/CD > Variables.

    a.
 BIDS_API_TOKEN = access token for the bids_bot